mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/build-odata-apis.md

 ### 6.4 Running Operations Asynchronously

 Consider running operations that take longer to complete [asynchronously](https://learn.microsoft.com/en-us/azure/architecture/best-practices/api-design#asynchronous-operations).
-This means you tell the client that the request has been received, that it is not yet completely processed, but that you’ll do it in the background.
-In Mendix Studio Pro, you can use a [Task Queue](/refguide/task-queue/) to schedule the logic to run in the background.
+This means you tell the client that the request has been received, that it is not yet completely processed, but that it will be done in the background.
+In Mendix Studio Pro, you can use a [task queue](/refguide/task-queue/) to schedule the logic to run in the background.
 In the meantime, the client can `GET` the resource to see what the status is.

 The last activity of the insert microflow calls the SendCustomerEmail microflow using the task queue: